 Just Replacing The Cabinets and Countertops

 Are you planning to replace JUST the cabinetry?
-What about the electrical, plumbing, and anything else that needs to be upgraded, brought up to code or given a little TLC.
+What about the electrical, plumbing, and anything else that needs to be upgraded, brought up to code or given a little TLC?

 Solution: Hire a pro that can take a look at the rest of the kitchen and tell you what really needs attention.
 A maintenance inspection from a qualified home inspector might be worthwhile.
 It could prevent a big disaster in the not-so-far future and save you money in the long run – not to mention the new cabinets!

 Taking Down Load-bearing Walls

 Many homeowners have their kitchen renovated in order to make it larger or open concept.
-Unfortunately, they sometimes takedown load bearing walls in the process.
-This compromises structure, beginning with the area directly above where the wall used to be, and it isn’t long before the cracks start to show.
+Unfortunately, they sometimes remove load-bearing walls in the process.
+This compromises structure, beginning with the area directly above, where the wall used to be, and it isn’t long before the cracks start to show.

 Poorly Re-routed HVAC Lines

 Most kitchen renovations will at some point require some work on the HVAC system.
 It might need to be re-routed, depending on what the plans dictate.
-For example, if you’re taking down a wall to open up the space more you might need to move the HVAC lines and create new bulkheads.
+For example, if you’re taking down a wall to allow for more space, you might need to move the HVAC lines and create new bulkheads.